-The Results for the 2nd Annual USI Vinegar Competition are out!
+Welcome to the 3rd Annual USI Vinegar Competition

 The only international olive oil competition where all the judge are real trade buyers.
 Judging the olive oil by category and price.
 Open to all commercially produced olive oils around the world.
 The olive oil does not have to be sold in the United States.
 Held at the same time as the USI Vinegar Competition and you may ship your olive oil and vinegar samples together to the competition